canonical/discourse-doc-checker/README.md

 Issues are **not created** for successful runs where no differences are found.

+### Preventing Duplicate Issues

+For periodic runs (like scheduled workflows), you can prevent creating multiple issues for the same problem:

+- **Default behavior**: The action checks if an open issue with the same title already exists and skips creation if found
+- **Update existing issues**: Set `update-existing-issue: 'true'` to add new results as comments to existing open issues instead of creating duplicates

 **Notes**:
 - The `GITHUB_TOKEN` secret is automatically available in GitHub Actions and has the necessary permissions to create issues in the same repository.
 - If the specified labels don't exist in the target repository, the action will create the issue without labels rather than failing.
 - Make sure the labels you specify in `issue-labels` actually exist in your repository, or use common labels like `documentation`, `bug`, etc.
+- For periodic runs, consider using a consistent `issue-title` (without dynamic parts like branch names) to ensure proper duplicate detection.

 ## Repository Structure